swcarpentry/DEPRECATED-boot-camps/README.md

 ## Before you arrive...

-You'll need to bring your laptop and before you arrive, you'll need to ensure you have installed some software on your laptop.
+You'll need to bring your laptop (*and mains adaptor!*) and before you arrive, you'll need to ensure you have installed some software on your laptop.
 Please see our [set-up page](Setup.md) for a list of the software required.

 You will also need to have created a free account on [BitBucket](https://bitbucket.org/account/signup/).

 ## Instructors

-The instructors on this boot camp will be Nelle Varoquaux and James Morrison
+The instructors on this boot camp will be Nelle Varoquaux and James Morrison.

 ## Contact